 Ricky W. Kunz, Chief Commercial Officer

-Ricky W. Kunz is Chief Commercial Officer for the Port of Houston Authority.
-He joined the Port as General Manager of Trade Development in April 2007.
-Mr. Kunz is responsible for guiding the Trade Development and Marketing teams to increase vessel calls, cargo volume and overall commerce through Houston via Port Authority facilities.
+Ricky W. Kunz is Chief Commercial Officer for Port Houston.
+He joined the port as General Manager of Trade Development in April 2007.
+Mr. Kunz is responsible for guiding the Trade Development and Marketing teams to increase vessel calls, cargo volume and overall commerce through Houston via port facilities.
 Also, he is responsible for all real estate related activities as well as overseeing the activities of the Foreign Trade Zone department.

-Currently, he represents the Port Authority on the Advisory Council for Supply Chain Competitiveness under the auspices of the Department of Commerce and serves on the Board of Directors for the Texas-Cuba Trade Alliance.
+Currently, he represents the port on the Advisory Council for Supply Chain Competitiveness under the auspices of the Department of Commerce and serves on the Board of Directors for the Texas-Cuba Trade Alliance.

 Jeff Davis, Chief Port Operations Officer

-Jeff Davis serves as Chief Port Operations Officer for the Port of Houston Authority.
-His principal responsibilities include management of all cargo movements through the Port’s Barbours Cut and Bayport Container handling facilities, the general cargo terminals and oversight of the port’s equipment and facility maintenance activities.
+Jeff Davis serves as Chief Port Operations Officer for Port Houston.
+His principal responsibilities include management of all cargo movements through the port’s Barbours Cut and Bayport Container handling facilities, the general cargo terminals and oversight of the port’s equipment and facility maintenance activities.
 He is also responsible for maintaining positive working relationships with customers, facility users, government entities, ship pilots and labor.
 Additionally, he ensures important port values in the areas of safety, security and environmental stewardship are integrated into its operations.

 Rich Byrnes, Chief Port Infrastructure Officer

-Rich Byrnes is the Chief Infrastructure Officer for the Port of Houston Authority, with responsibility to steward more than two billion dollars in physical assets, and a multi-functional organization tasked with a dual value proposition of supporting public transportation and trade needs of the region, enabling an efficient and effective base for Port operations.
-The Port Authority Infrastructure division’s areas of responsibility include facilities and master planning, strategic asset management, the non-federal role in Ship Channel Management, road and rail freight mobility and environment.
+Rich Byrnes is the Chief Port Infrastructure Officer for Port Houston, with responsibility to steward more than two billion dollars in physical assets, and a multi-functional organization tasked with a dual value proposition of supporting public transportation and trade needs of the region, enabling an efficient and effective base for port operations.
+The port’s Infrastructure division’s areas of responsibility include facilities and master planning, strategic asset management, the non-federal role in ship channel management, road and rail freight mobility and environment.